 Criminology and Social Research Methods MSc - 2020 Entry

 What are the key ethical considerations concerning criminological research?
 How does criminological research differ from other social science research?
 And how does it inform policy formation?
-The MSc Criminology and Social Research Methods tackles these key issues in the field of criminology research and offers excellent postgraduate training.
+The MSc Criminology and Social Research Methods aims to tackles these key issues in the field of criminology whilst offering exceptional postgraduate training.

-This degree, which is eligible for ESRC 1+3 funding, guides you through the theory of criminological research and advances your skills in the collection, analysis and reporting of qualitative and quantitative data.
-Distinct in its integration of criminal justice and criminology modules, it gives you a much broader overview of current research in criminology and criminal justice, and of more specialised socio-legal research and debates.
+This degree, which is eligible for ESRC 1+3 funding, guides you through the theory of criminological research and allows you to advance your skills in the collection, analysis and reporting of qualitative and quantitative data.
+This degree integrates criminal justice and criminology modules, which allows you to have a much broader overview of current research in criminology and criminal justice, and of more specialised socio-legal research and debates.

-You will be taught by lecturers who are nationally and internationally renowned researchers.
-Our Law School is home to the Centre for Crime, Law and Justice, the Centre for Law and Society, and the Centre for Child and Family Justice; these centres underpin our postgraduate teaching, which is research-led and research-informed.
+80% of the School’s research was rated as internationally excellent or world leading in the most recent Research Excellence Framework (2014).
+Therefore, many of our lecturers are internationally recognised researchers.
+Our Law School is home to the Centre for Crime, Law and Justice, the Centre for Law and Society, and the Centre for Child and Family Justice; these centres underpin our postgraduate teaching, which is often research-led and research-informed.

-Your core modules are: Research Projects in Practice; Qualitative Methods in the Social Sciences; Quantitative Research Methods; Crime and Criminal Justice in the 21st Century; Criminological Theory; and Criminological Research in Practice.
+Your core modules are: Qualitative Methods in the Social Sciences; Quantitative Research Methods; Crime and Criminal Justice in the 21st Century; Criminological Theory; and Criminological Research in Practice.
 A research-based Criminology dissertation completes your degree.

-Your postgraduate degree prepares you for research jobs in the Home Office, Probation Service, Social Services, and other government departments of voluntary organisation.
-You will develop the skills to undertake and critically evaluate criminological research, which are highly prized by employers in the public and private sectors.
-The analytical and communications skills developed through your studies also enhance your employability.
+Your postgraduate degree can prepare you for research jobs in organisations such as the Home Office, Probation Service, Social Services, and other government departments or voluntary organisations.
+You will have the opportinity to develop the skills to undertake and critically evaluate criminological research, which can be highly prized by employers in the public and private sectors.
+Whilst on the degree you will also have the chance to develop your analytical and communication skills which can help to build on your employability.

 You will study a range of modules as part of your course, some examples of which are listed below.